Tide Loads of Hope | Good Everyday

-Tide Loads of Hope has provided 68,000 loads of clean laundry since 2005.
-But there will be more times of crisis.
+Tide Loads of Hope has provided 90,000 loads of clean laundry to people since 2005.
+Unfortunately, there will be more times of crisis.
 Together, we can do better — which is why we created P&G Good Everyday.
-It’s a new program where we join forces with you and work together to solve real problems every day.
+This new program is for us to join forces with you and work together to solve real problems every day.

 A load of hope goes a long way

-When natural disasters strike or communities are faced with times of crisis, the lives of hundreds of families are immediately turned upside down.
-It is during these trying times that a simple chore like doing laundry can become the hardest to complete.
-And because clean clothes and fresh laundry bring a sense of dignity, it’s also one of the most important.
+When natural disasters strike or communities are faced with times of crisis, the lives of hundreds of families are immediately turned upside-down.
+It is during these trying times that a simple chore, like doing laundry, can become the hardest to complete.
+And because clean clothes and fresh laundry bring a sense of dignity and comfort, it’s also one of the most important.
 Providing communities with this ability is a crucial step in restoring routines and helping families get back on their feet.

-Since 2005, Tide Loads of Hope has provided 68,000 loads of clean laundry to over 50,000 people affected by natural disasters, including tornadoes and flooding in the Midwest, hurricanes in Florida and wildfires in California.
-They also directly distribute cleaning supplies and personal care kits with basic hygiene essentials to the affected areas.
+Since 2005, Tide Loads of Hope has provided 90,000 loads of clean laundry to people affected by natural disasters, including tornadoes and flooding in the Midwest, hurricanes in Florida and wildfires in California.
+They also directly distribute cleaning supplies and personal care kits with basic hygiene essentials in the affected areas.